Hauptfeldwebel (rank): History

-The Hauptfeldwebel introduced by the German Wehrmacht in 1938, was not as a military rank but an assignment to "company sergeant" (Kompaniefeldwebel or Spiess).
-Most experienced Portepée-NCO with the rank Stabsfeldwebel or Oberfeldwebel (more seldom Feldwebel) have been assigned to that distinguished position.
+The Hauptfeldwebel introduced by the German Wehrmacht in 1938, was not as a military rank, but an assignment to "company sergeant" (Kompaniefeldwebel or Spiess).
+Most experienced Portepée-NCO with the rank Stabsfeldwebel (more rarely Oberfeldwebel) have been assigned to that distinguished position.
 The equivalent assignment in the Waffen-SS was the SS-Stabsscharführer.

 The assignment was also used in the GDR National People's Army from 1956 until 1990.

 In 1957, the rank was introduced in the West German Armed Forces.